How to Hit a Hybrid Golf Club from Tee to Green

 chipping with a hybrid

-To play this shot with a hybrid, grip down on the club, near the graphite shaft, stand closer to the ball and make the club sit very flat and square on the ground.
+To play the bump and run shot with a hybrid, grip down on the club, near the graphite shaft, stand closer to the ball and make the club sit very flat and square on the ground.
 You use a putting stroke to execute the shot and remember to use enough pace to get the ball rolling to the hole.

 Should I carry a 5 wood or 3 hybrid?